 Is there a “typical” CASA volunteer?

-CASA volunteers come from all walks of life and possess variety of professional, educational and ethnic backgrounds.
-There are more than 75,000 CASA volunteers nationally and many volunteers statewide.
+CASA volunteers come from all walks of life and possess a variety of professional, educational and ethnic backgrounds.
+There are more than 75,000 CASA volunteers nationally.

 How do CASA volunteers advocate for children?

 CASA volunteers offer children trust and advocacy during complex legal proceedings.
 They help explain to the child the events happening involving the case, reasons they are in court and the roles of the judge, lawyers and case workers.
 While remaining objective observers, CASA volunteers also encourage the child to express his or her own opinion and hopes about the case.